aprilwebster/web_app_dev_notes/README.md

 Express is a 'web application framework', and can handle routes, accept client requests, retrieve data from databases, prepare views and send back responses.

 ### React-router-dom
-React-router-dom is a client side routing library.
+React-router-dom is a client side routing library composed of a collection of navigational components.
 You might be aware that in Single Page Applications, when a user navigates to a link, a request to the server is typically not sent.
 Instead, the client side router (like react-router-dom) interprets the request and show appropriate content (eg: a specific react component).

 ### Why use express with react